peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.mat4perspectiveHorizontal(fovX, aspectRatio, near, far) <a id='H3DU.Math.mat4perspectiveHorizontal'></a>

 Returns a 4x4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>,
-given an X-axis field of view.
+given an X axis field of view.
 This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
 To adjust the result of this method for a left-handed system, reverse the sign of the 9th, 10th, 11th, and 12th